sidhantu123/ML-For-Climate-Project/journal.md

 Sunday March 30 2025

-Explored additional features in the Bhuvan dataset and concatenated all files for cloud cover and other datasets for urban sprawl into a CSV file containing information on cloud cover by city for every day of the year
+Explored additional features in the Bhuvan dataset and concatenated all files for cloud cover and other datasets for urban sprawl into a CSV file containing information on cloud cover by city for every day of the year.
+We aim to engineer more useful features besides the ones in the AQI dataset before creating our ML models.